 “Oh my god, yes it was!”
 I said, rolling my head around, “All those lightnings!”

-“Oh yes”, she agreed, and then in a different deeper voice like my dad or hers, “Scared crap out of me!”
+“Oh yes”, she said, nodding slowly more like a grownup would, and then in a different deeper voice like my dad or hers, “Scared crap out of me!”

 “Oh Molly!”
-I tried to put a lot of feelings in it, like I remembered my mom saying to my dad when he told her about something bad that had happened to him.
+I tried to put a lot of feelings in it, like I remembered mom saying to dad when he told her about something bad that had happened to him.

-I could see Molly was pulled in to this part of the pretend.
+I could see Molly was also pulled into this part of the pretending.
 “Oh Coob!
 Oh Coob!”
 She said it a little different, like she wanted something that she couldn’t get.

 As I kept looking deeper into her eyes, I could see she was doing the same to me.
 As we kept our eyes that way for a long time, the room around her began to turn fuzzy and gray like it wasn’t really there anymore.
 There were only her eyes.
 I remembered being on the merry-go-round with her when something like this happened before.
 She put her thumb between her teeth and I could tell she had to say something.